hisco/http2-client/README.md

 ```

 ## API
-The module mimics the nodejs http module interface of both get() and request().
+The module mimics the nodejs http module interface of ClientRequest, get() and request().
 Same API as regular http/s modules.
 Different options will be used depending on the destination this method will get.
   * Http/1.1